annieycchiu/sf311-airflow-kafka-etl-pipeline/README.md

   San Franciscofaces the challenge of efficiently managing and addressing the diverse array of incidents reported through its 311 system.
 With a continuous influx of cases, there is a pressing need to streamline the allocation of resourcesand enhance response times to improve service quality.
 * Objectives

-  * Streaming Data ETL Pipeline:Leveraging skills from Data Streaming course to build a real-time streaming data pipeline.
+  * **Streaming Data ETL Pipeline**:Leveraging skills from Data Streaming course to build a real-time streaming data pipeline.
-  * Data Visualization: Mapping 311 cases across the city to identify hotspots and patterns.
+  * **Data Visualization**: Mapping 311 cases across the city to identify hotspots and patterns.
-  * Closure Time Prediction:Using machine learning to predict case closure times, considering factors like case type and location.**
+  * **Closure Time Prediction**:Using machine learning to predict case closure times, considering factors like case type and location.**

 ## Architecture Diagram